Mikeishiring/Closing-table/README.md

 # The Closing Table

-The Closing Table is a web application that implements a **single-shot salary negotiation mechanism**.
+The Closing Table is a web application that implements a **single-shot compensation negotiation mechanism**.
 It's designed to simplify negotiations by having both parties submit their numbers once, then automatically computing a fair outcome if ranges overlap.

 ## What This Project Is About

-The Closing Table addresses a fundamental problem in salary negotiations: **back-and-forth haggling and negotiation fatigue**.
+The Closing Table addresses a fundamental problem in compensation negotiations: **back-and-forth haggling and negotiation fatigue**.
 Traditional negotiations often involve multiple rounds where neither party reveals their true limits, leading to inefficient outcomes and potential deal failures.

 **The core idea:**
-> Company sets its maximum salary.
-Candidate sets their minimum.
+> Company sets its maximum **total compensation** (base + optional equity, entered as a single yearly number).
+> Candidate sets their minimum **total compensation** (base + optional equity, entered as a single yearly number).
 > If the ranges overlap, the app instantly closes a fair deal by splitting the difference 50/50.
 > If they don't overlap, the app clearly signals whether a human conversation could bridge the gap.

+**Note on total compensation:** Both parties enter base salary and equity (if applicable) separately, but the mechanism runs on the **combined total**.
+This ensures the deal is evaluated on the complete compensation package, not just base salary.

 This is a **prototype** to explore fair, transparent negotiation mechanisms — not a production compensation tool.